Frequently Asked Questions

 - Graduates of foreign nursing schools who are licensed outside of the United States are required to pass the Qualifying Exam of the Commission on Graduates of Foreign Nursing Schools (CGFNS).

-- Employment as an RN for a minimum of six months or plans to practice concurrently with coursework.
+- Employment as a RN for a minimum of six months or plans to practice concurrently with coursework.

 What happens if my GPA is below a 2.5?

-The RN/BSN Program only considers transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale with a minimum GPA of 2.5 in Nursing (if applicable).
+The RN-BSN program prefers transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale with a minimum GPA of 2.5 in Nursing (if applicable).
+Transcripts below 2.5 will be reviewed for qualifying status on an individual case by case basis.

 How many students are admitted each cycle?

 Nursing is a very popular career choice nationally and that trend is no different here at JMU.
 There is no cap on the number of students taken each cycle but the process is competitive.
-All applicants are encouraged to follow application guidelines carefully and submit all application materials in a timely manner.
+All applicants are strongly encouraged to follow application guidelines carefully and submit all application materials by deadlines.

 What are my odds of getting into the program?